ankitbarai507/Indian-Vehicle-License-Plate-Detection/README.md

 # Indian-Vehicle-License-Plate-Detection
-Challenge done as part of TCS HumAIn challenge

 Use python getdataset.py to download the dataset and generate annotation files for training. <br/>
 Training is done using [Darknet](https://github.com/AlexeyAB/darknet?files=1#how-to-train-tiny-yolo-to-detect-your-custom-objects) framework